gigatskhondia/ocean_intella/README.md

 # Ocean Intella

-Offshore dynamics and CFD software.
+Dynamics of offshore structures and CFD software.

 At present, it includes the following models:
 * PDE pipe